PhoenixLeic/Idle-Index-Template/README.md

 To download the Phoenix Idle Index extension visit, https://www.phoenix.org.uk/event/the-idle-index/

 # How to use this template
+If you are building an extension for the first time you might find it useful to look up Google Chrome Extensions Get Started guide, https://developer.chrome.com/extensions/getstarted.

 Guidelines for use:
 * Download or Fork the project
     * If you are using a lot of media files it is probably easier to store these locally.